radu2022/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- - More pointers, arrays and strings
+# C - Pointers, arrays and strings

 In this project, I continued to practice using pointers, arrays and strings in C.

 ## Tests :heavy_check_mark:

-* [tests](./tests): Folder of test files.
-Provided by Holberton School.

 ## Helper File :raised_hands: